Applying to College

 - Don’t send too many recommendations from family friends.
 If someone knows you well and can write an in-depth recommendation and has a special relationship with the college you want to attend, that person is appropriate.

-- E-mail the admissions office with any new information during senior year—awards or new things that come up after you have submitted your application.
+- E-mail the admissions office with any new information during senior year.

 - For general information: